-- New larger concession building constructed near to current location (to preserve underground utilities) but bathrooms and food prep area are expanded and tables and seating added to plaza - Parking lot expanded to create vehicular loop.
-Parking quantity increases to +/-53 spaces - Center island within new parking lot can be used for storm water management.
-Runoff will be collected in sub-surface tanks, located underneath the center island.
-The island itself could be vegtated (rain garden) or it could be paved to provide bus parking.
+A new larger concession building will be constructed near the current location (to preserve underground utilities), but the bathrooms and food prep area are expanded, and tables and seating are added to the plaza.
+The parking lot is expanded to create a vehicular loop.
+Parking quantity increases to +/-53 spaces.
+A center island within the new parking lot can be used for stormwater management.
+The runoff will be collected in sub-surface tanks located underneath the center island.
+The island itself could be vegetated (rain garden) or paved to provide bus parking.